 Pinch me!
 This … really … is … our … hometown ride?
 A path along a river, a tremendous waterfall, a view from the top of a butte, lava fields …. gravel roads, paved roads, double track, single track and bike paths.
-Plus it’s close to town … and it rides great most of the year.
+Plus, it’s close to town and rides great most of the year.
 Not toooooooo sandy during the summer and not too snowy during the winter (yea, it can hold a bit of snow when it snows in town.)

 It’s the signature ride we send people to when they are debating on converting to gravel from road riding.
 They always come back smiling.

 The exceptional times are spring when the flowers bloom and the river runs full and fast and fall when the leaves are changing color.
 But, do not forego this ride if you visit in the summer.
 Some of the paths will be a bit busier, but it is still very worthwhile, especially for a family.